wavefrontHQ/docs/pages/doc/alerts_best_practices.md

   Increase alert checking frequency for conditions that use larger moving time windows, or align to a large interval.
 An alert that compares a `mavg(6h, ...)` to `mavg(48h, ...)` can be safely checked once an hour or even less.
 - **Minutes to Fire and Alert Check Frequency**.
 Set **Minutes to Fire** to be no less than **Alert Check Frequency** unless you use moving time windows.

-## Regularly Clean Up the Unused Alerts
+## Clean Up the Unused Alerts

 For optimal management of your alerts, Operations for Applications has a limit of 1,200 alerts.
-As a best practice, regularly review your alerts and delete the ones that you no longer need, especially if you use automation for alerts creation.
+As a best practice, you must regularly review your alerts and delete the ones that you no longer need, especially if you use automation for alerts creation.

 As a user with the **Alerts** permission, you can clean up the unused alerts from the Alerts Browser.